Hackers News Hackers News

 VBScript that writes – launches JScript in elevated WScript (Source – eSentire)

-Beyond VM detection, STX RAT uses an AMSI-ghosting technique that patches a core Windows RPC function, disabling a layer security tools rely on to scan running processes.
-It hides its terminal window from the Alt+Tab switcher and Taskbar.
+Beyond virtual machine detection, STX RAT leverages an “AMSI-ghosting” technique.
+This involves patching a critical Windows RPC function, effectively disabling a layer of security that many tools rely on for scanning active processes.
+Furthermore, the malware hides its terminal window from both the Alt+Tab switcher and the Windows Taskbar, making its presence even harder to detect for an unsuspecting user.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.